ajdepaul/TaggedMusic/readme.md

 [persistent collections](https://github.com/Kotlin/kotlinx.collections.immutable).

 Because they are persistent, they must be modified through their `mutate(mutator)` functions.
-These functions do not modify the values themselves, but return new instances with the changes made applied through the `mutator`.
-To modify
+These functions do not modify the values themselves, but return new instances with the changes applied through the `mutator`.

-If you want to modify the songs, tags, or tag types in the song library you must remember to use the appropriate `put` function to update them.
+To modify the songs, tags, or tag types in the song library use the appropriate `put` function after mutating the data object.
 For example:

 ``` Kotlin
 val mutatedSong = songLibrary.songs["song.mp3"].mutate { this.tags += "A" }